thejud/network-debug-cookbook/README.md

 Be sure you know what interfaces are being used.
 In particular, if you are running in a kubernetes environment, be aware of any pod security layers that may accept encrypted traffic on one interface and forward unencrypted traffic to another.
+You can use `-i any` to capture traffic on all interfaces

 ### look at http request matching a pattern

 I wanted to look at the raw HTTP requests, and tshark makes that easy.

-This command limits to the http protocol, and ensures the request uri matches the (regex) subscribe.
+This command captures all traffic on the default interface, but filters the request uri matches the (regex) "health".
 It produces brief output.

-    # tshark  -Y http.request.uri~health
+    # tshark  -i any -Y http.request.uri~health
-    Capturing on 'eth0'
+    Capturing on 'any'
         7 0.098643771 10.200.103.88 → 10.22.201.225 HTTP 196 GET /healthz/ready HTTP/1.1
        56 2.098765732 10.200.103.88 → 10.22.201.225 HTTP 196 GET /healthz/ready HTTP/1.1
        84 4.098699160 10.200.103.88 → 10.22.201.225 HTTP 196 GET /healthz/ready HTTP/1.1